Christmas Number 1 Odds

-In 2020, LadBaby was favourite from an early stage to get the top spot, largely because he had been number one in both 2018 and 2019.
+In 2021, LadBaby was favourite from an early stage to get the top spot, largely because he had been number one in 2020, 2019 and 2018.
 Previous classics from Wham, Bing Cosby and George Michael re-entered the charts and were all priced as 33/1 outsiders.

-The honours did indeed go to the social media sensation LadBaby for the third consecutive year.
-The charity song was called Don’t Stop Me Eatin’ with all the proceeds going to the food bank charity The Trussell Trust.
+The honours did indeed go to the social media sensation LadBaby for the fourth consecutive year.
+The charity song was called Sausage Rolls For Everyone with all the proceeds going to the food bank charity The Trussell Trust.

-It also meant that LadBaby matched a joint record held by The Beatles and Spice Girls, who are the only other musical acts to score a hat-trick of consecutive Christmas number ones.
+It also meant that LadBaby beat the record held by The Beatles and Spice Girls, who are the only other musical acts to score a hat-trick of consecutive Christmas number ones.

 2022 Christmas Number One Contenders

-That said there are a few big hitters in the music world that released albums in October and November which could contain the elusive number one song.
+That said, there are a few big hitters in the music world that released singles and albums in November, any of which could be the elusive number one song.